Previous Post: Canoeing Lake Nipigon From Windigo Bay To Echo Rock

 It is a bit over 6 kilometers from our Inner Barn lunch spot to the top of Wabinosh Bay and the beginning of the 290-meter carry on river left of the Wabinosh as we made our way to Wabinosh Lake.
 We did take one last admiring look back at Inner Barn Island as we approached the top of the bay.

-And then – one of those special moments that make a canoe trip unforgettable.[No – not a gruelling 3-kilometer portage!]
-Until this point we had seen very little wildlife other than a few otters and the occasional eagle.
+And then – one of those special moments that make a canoe trip unforgettable.[No – not a grueling three-kilometer portage!]
+Until this point, we had seen very little wildlife other than a few otters and the occasional eagle.
 No moose, no bear, no beaver, not even any field mice in the abandoned cabin we had stayed in!
 What we saw at the mouth of the Wabinosh made up for all the no’s”!

 The White Pelicans In Wabinosh Bay: